 AdventureSmith Founder and President Todd Smith reviews our fleet of Belize Charter Yachts after traveling aboard a Belize Catamaran Charter Cruise.
 Learn what life is like on board an exclusive sailing yacht and how it differs from a motor yacht or small cruise ship.
-For further details, read Todd’s full trip report.
+For further details, read Todd’s full trip report and view our Belize Travel Guide.

 Living a Dream—First Impressions